tristanaburns/markdown-forge/app/README.md

 4. Click "Upload and Convert"
 5. Monitor progress in real-time
 6. View and download results when processing completes

-#### API Endpoints

-The batch processing functionality uses the following API endpoints:

-- `POST /api/convert`: Convert a single file with support for multiple output formats
-- `POST /api/convert/batch`: Process multiple files with support for batching
-- `GET /api/convert/status`: Get the current status of the conversion queue

 ## Development